-In Module E, students are introduced to dictation and transcription.
-Emphasis is also placed on correspondence and mail processing, health information management and the medical facility environment.
-Students will identify disability income insurance and legal issues affecting insurance claims.
+In Module E, emphasis is also placed on correspondence and mail processing, health information management and the medical facility environment.
+Students will also become familiar with disability income insurance and legal issues affecting insurance claims.
 In addition, students learn about the Health Insurance Accountability and Portability Act (HIPAA).
-Students study essential medical terminology, build on keyboarding and word processing skills, and learn the self-directed job search by learning how to set their own career goals.
-Prerequisite: None.
-Lec Hrs: 040 Lab Hrs: 040
+Students study essential medical terminology, build on keyboarding and word processing skills, and become familiar with the self-directed job search by learning how to set their own career goals.
+Out-of-class activities will be assigned and assessed as part of this module.
+Prerequisite: None Lecture Hours: 40 Lab Hours: 40